ilhangrn/expert_TinyML_projects/readme/featured-machine-learning-projects/nvidia-cosmos-predict2-synthetic-data.md

 Some comparisons:

 ```
-The video is a first-person perspective from the viewpoint of a large, robot navigating through a factory or industrial setting.
+The video is a first-person perspective from the viewpoint of a robot navigating through a factory or industrial setting.
 The robot is equipped with a camera mounted on its head, providing a view of the surroundings.
 The environment is a spacious, well-lit industrial area with high ceilings and large windows, allowing natural light to flood the space.
 The floor is made of a smooth, reflective material, possibly concrete or polished metal, which enhances the robot's movement and reflections.
 ```

 Sora: